A topic from the subject of Biochemistry in Chemistry.

 • Measurement of Photosynthesis Rate:

-- Measure the amount of oxygen produced or carbon dioxide consumed during photosynthesis
+Measure the amount of oxygen produced or carbon dioxide consumed during photosynthesis.
+This can be done using a variety of methods, including measuring gas volume changes or oxygen electrode measurements.

 • Measurement of Respiration Rate:

-- Measure the amount of carbon dioxide produced or oxygen consumed during respiration
+Measure the amount of carbon dioxide produced or oxygen consumed during respiration.
+Respirometers are commonly used for this.

 • Identification of Photosynthetic and Respiratory Pigments:

-- Use spectrophotometry to analyze the absorption spectra of pigments involved in photosynthesis and respiration
+Use spectrophotometry to analyze the absorption spectra of pigments involved in photosynthesis (chlorophylls, carotenoids) and respiration (cytochromes).

 • Determination of the Products of Photosynthesis and Respiration:

-- Use gas chromatography and mass spectrometry to identify and quantify the products of photosynthesis and respiration
+Use gas chromatography and mass spectrometry to identify and quantify the products of photosynthesis (glucose, oxygen) and respiration (carbon dioxide, water, ATP).

 Data Analysis